 - Provides education to governmental entities on sound security practices.

 - Work with the rest of the OCISO team to collaboratively identify and deliver statewide security program improvements and continuously improve the security posture of the State of Texas as a whole.

-- Supports development and maintenance of the DIR State of TX CIRT security incident response process, including all required supporting materials.
+- Supports development and maintenance of the DIR State of TX CIRT security incident response and recovery process, including all required supporting materials and applicable knowledge transfer.